wapil05/term-project-memomatch/Readme.md

 - A special page.tsx file is used to make route segments publicly accessible.
 - Special file conventions are used to create UI for each route segment.
 The most common are `pages` to show UI unique to a route, and `layouts` to show UI that is shared across multiple routes.
 For further information about special file conventions [Click here](https://nextjs.org/docs/app/building-your-application/routing#file-conventions)

+**Partykit and game logic**

+We build our game on top of a [community starter template](https://docs.partykit.io/examples/starter-kits/game-starter-nextjs-redux/).
+- `party/index.ts`: containes the functionality for the partykit server.
+When a client action is dispatched an update function is called which then broadcastes an updated GameState to all the users.
+- `game/logic.ts`: contains all the logic for the game, the most important parts are the GameState interface, the GameAction type and the gameUpdater function.
+- `src/hooks/useGameRoom.tsx`: provides the client with
+    - `gameState`, the current GameState for the party room
+    - `dispatch`, the function with which a client can send Actions to the server

 ## Getting started

 ### Prerequisites